 Whenever you write some sort of text, use a style!
 Create styles for bullets, tables, lists, you name it!
 If it is in your document, it should have a style!

 For example, when I was writing my VCDX document, I had one document for the Conceptual Model, another for Logical/Physical Network Design, Logical/Physical Compute design, etc. Breaking things into smaller documents will make things load faster, scroll better, and all around make your life happier during your Word work.
 It is also easier if you plan on sending out portions of the document for different people.

-Leave Enough Time for Editing
+Leave Enough Time for Editing Your Long Word Document

 There will come a time where you need to stitch these documents into one, and it is important to leave yourself time to do this.
 With practice, it will be a quick process.
 The first couple of times you do it, it may however take a couple times.
 I like to use a dual monitor approach, and pick one screen for editing, while I use the other screen for any source material.
 I also use this opportunity to review the material once again.

 Create Good Habits With Managing Long Microsoft Word Documents

 After some time, working with Word documents will become a habit.
 When you’re getting started, you should start building your good habits.
 Save!
 Save!
 Save!
 Save early, save often.
 Have I mentioned you should save your work?
 Every time you make a significant change, save.
 When you switch to edit another document, save before you move around.
 Let’s face it, Word crashes, and AutoSave doesn’t always recover everything you just did.
 You don’t want to lose all of your beautiful work, do you?